Nivilian/optimized-PGFLow/README.md

-# PGFlow Demo part
+# PGFlow

-## UML Diagram of the Behaviours of the Vehicles
+## Flow chart of the Behaviours of the Vehicles

 ![Labyrinth Performance](./assets/labyrinth_performance.png)